Hoof Woes and Super Tips

 If the abscess is in the lower part of the hoof then there is a good chance it can be pulled through.

-If the abscess has migrated towards the coronary band then the asbscess is less likely to be drawn through the sole.
+If the abscess has migrated towards the coronary band then the abscess is less likely to be drawn through the sole.

 Catching it early at the first sign of discomfort will speed things up and reduce the healing time.